 Long haul COVID symptoms can be frustrating and debilitating.
 About 1/3 of people who have had Covid experience symptoms for weeks to months after the acute symptoms of Covid are gone.
 POTS is one of the conditions being seen in Covid long haulers.
 The majority of post-Covid POTS occurs in people who had very mild cases of POTS or were asymptomatic.

-Anyone who has had COVID is at risk of developing POTS.
+Anyone who has had COVID is at risk of developing POTS syndrome symptoms.
 Still, researchers are looking into risk factors such as prior concussion, dizziness, or palpitations that may place people at higher risk.
 The science isn’t precise yet on who is most at risk, but researchers are working on it.

 How Is POTS Diagnosed?